DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 ## Distro support
 These middleware components match the following major distribution releases:
-* Ubuntu 18.04, Bionic (with PHP 7.4 upgrade)
+* Ubuntu 20.04, Focal (with PHP 8.1 upgrade)
-* Ubuntu 20.04, Focal
+* Ubuntu 22.04, Jammy
-* Ubuntu 22.04, Jammy (with possible PHP 7.4 downgrade)
+* Ubuntu 24.04, Noble
-* RHEL / CentOS 7.x family (with PHP 7.4 and MariaDB 10.2 or later upgrade)
+* RHEL / CentOS 8.x family (with PHP 8.1 upgrade)
-* RHEL / CentOS 8.x family
+* RHEL / CentOS 9.x family

 ## Browser support
 The following are the lowest known supported browser versions for the code: